Create sweet memories with your kids by making homemade jam! Discover easy recipes, fun tips, and the joy of turning fruit into a family tradition.

 I have a confession to make.
-My children have not eaten store bought jams or jellies while at home.
+My children have not eaten store-bought jams or jellies while at home.
 They are completely spoiled with home-made jams and jellies, most often made from the fruit that we have grown or picked at a local farm.
 There is nothing like the flavor of a good home-made jam.

-Unfortunately, this year of fruits was sub par and we were unable to harvest the mass quantities to eat, freeze, and can.
-In fact, we were only able to freeze a couple bags of blueberries compared to our 15-20 normal bags.
-Add to that, that we just finished the LAST jar of jam from last year and I knew sadness would come to our home soon.
 YES, the box base sits empty in my pantry.
 We have re-used this box for years as it seems to be the easiest way to keep my jars from crashing into the floor or each-other.
 Isn’t the emptiness just sad?

 We add our jams to plain yogurt and top with granola for breakfast.

-even top our vanilla ice cream with it for desserts.
+Spread the yummy stuff on our PB&J’s and even top our vanilla ice cream with it for desserts.

 No jam – what to do, what to do, what to do?